shubham1305/MyEzetapApp/README.md

 1. Home page with list of custom views fetched from remote
 2. User entered response page

-To dowload the latest app, go to the [releases](https://github.com/shubham1305/MyEzetapApp/releases) page.

 This app is under development. :construction_worker: :hammer_and_wrench: